 Most teams discover their AI agents are acting outside policy during incident response, not from scheduled audits.
-Working across different tech companies, I have learned that the biggest governance mistakes happen when prompt chains hit production without human-in‑the‑loop approvals, when agent tools are added with no RBAC boundaries, and when evaluation traces are missing for post‑mortems.
-From my experience in the startup ecosystem, three technical must‑haves are evaluation pipelines with faithfulness checks, end‑to‑end trace logging for agents, and role scoped secrets for tool use.
-A recent Gartner poll found 55 percent of organizations already have an AI board, yet many agent projects still fail to show value, a warning echoed by Gartner research covered by Reuters.
-This is where governance platforms pay off.
+Working across different tech companies, I have learned that the biggest governance failures happen when prompt chains reach production without human in the loop approvals, when agent tools are added without role boundaries, and when evaluation traces are missing for post mortems.
+From my experience in the startup ecosystem, three technical must haves stand out in 2026: evaluation pipelines with faithfulness and misuse checks, end to end trace logging for agent actions, and role scoped secrets for every external tool call.

 watsonx.governance